f5devcentral/f5-agility-labs-xc/docs/class6/module2/lab3.rst

        Priority value of **1** is highest priority.
 Priority value of **0** is lowest priority.
        This configuration makes AWS the preferred destination and Azure the failover destination.

-32. Verify your HTTP load balancer configuration then click **Save and Exit**.
+32. Verify your HTTP load balancer configuration then click **Add HTTP Load Balancer**.

     |lab023|